john-itcsolutions/cheirrs/README.md

 `su postgres`

-     Note that you could simply take any schema you have available, suitable to Postgres, and edit it in a good editor replacing the occurrences of the schema name, in an sql backup of the schema, with the series of schema names you can find in "dbase_setup_1.sh", in turn (we leave out public, tiger, tiger_data, and topology as they are provided by the overall process here).
+     Note that you could simply take any schema you have available, suitable to ANSI or Postgres standards, and edit it in a good editor replacing the occurrences of the schema name, in an sql backup of your schema, with the series of schema names you can find in "dbase_setup_1.sh", in turn (we leave out public, tiger, tiger_data, and topology as they are provided by the overall process here).

+     Alternatively you could edit "dbase_setup_1.sh" to reflect your own database and its set of schemata.

 `./dbase_setup_1.sh`